How to Receive Webhooks

 |---|---|

-sent | SMS was queued and sent to the carrier |
+sent | Message was sent to the gateway |

-delivered | SMS was delivered to the recipient |
+delivered | Message was delivered to the recipient |

 graph TD